carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/coloring_module.rst

 """""

 - Our Movella IMU is used to get velocity and yaw deltas.
-- Cone histories and SVM make the algorithm far more robust to synchronization issues--especially at faster speeds.
+- Cone histories and support vector machines make the algorithm far more robust to synchronization issues--especially at faster speeds.

 Direct Linear Transform (DLT)
 -----------------------------